meroui/meroui-react/README.md

 <h1 align="center">MEROUI - The UI For Perfectionists</h1>

-<h4>Note: Meroui is currently on development and is not recommended for use in production environments.
+<h4>Note: Meroui can be used in production environments from 24th april 2024 but there are still many componenets to be added.
 However you can preview available components in ui.batchnepal.com.
 </h4>